 Business idea is nothing but an idea that is constructed when you see a problem and figure out a solution and way to make money in this process.

 The other day, I was in The Bakery Cafe.
-A customer was trying to call waiter and as you may know, waiters in Bakery Cafe are deaf (ya, only deaf people are hired as waiter), no waiter could hear the call.
+A customer was trying to call waiter and as you may know, waiters in Bakery Cafe are always from “deaf” community (only people with hearing loss are hired as waiter in the cafe), no waiter could hear the call.
 The customer got so pissed off, that he just left the place.
 Then and there, an idea popped up in my head.
-How nice it would be if there in the table, it had button to press and light would blink in reception or somewhere appropriate and waiter would know from where the call is coming — something like in flight.
+How nice it would be if there in the table, it had a button to press and light would blink in reception or somewhere appropriate and waiter would know from where the call is coming — something like in flight.

-So basically, construction of business idea is very ordinary thing that almost all humans are capable of.
+So basically, construction of business idea is very ordinary thing that almost all humans with intelligence are capable of.
 Every mindblowing idea that you think you have, is also an idea of someone, somewhere.
 The ideas that I have listed above surely are also ideas of many.